-The carrying amount of the county's total deposits with financial institutions at September 30, 2015, was \$3,778,710, and the bank balance was \$3,729,910.
+The carrying amount of the County's total deposits with financial institutions at September 30, 2017, was \$3,861,303 and the bank balance was \$3,354,667.
 The collateral for public entities' deposits in financial institutions is held in the name of the State Treasurer under a program established by the Mississippi State Legislature and is governed by Section 27-105-5, Miss.
 Code Ann.
 (1972).
 Under this program, the entity's funds are protected through a collateral pool administered by the State Treasurer.
 Financial institutions holding deposits of public funds must pledge securities as collateral against those deposits.
 In the event of failure of a financial institution, securities pledged by that institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Deposit Insurance Corporation (FDIC).

 Custodial Credit Risk - Deposits.
-Custodial credit risk is the risk that in the event of the failure of a financial institution, the county will not be able to recover deposits or collateral securities that are in the possession of an outside party.
-The county does not have a formal policy for custodial credit risk.
-However, the Mississippi State Treasurer manages that risk on behalf of the county.
-Deposits above FDIC coverage are collateralized by the pledging financial institution's trust department or agent in the name of the Mississippi State Treasurer on behalf of the county.
+Custodial credit risk is the risk that in the event of the failure of a financial institution, the County will not be able to recover deposits or collateral securities that are in the possession of an outside party.
+The County does not have a formal policy for custodial credit risk.
+In the event of failure of a financial institution, securities pledged by that institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Deposit Insurance Corporation (FDIC).
+Deposits above FDIC coverage are collateralized by the pledging financial institution's trust department or agent in the name of the Mississippi State Treasurer on behalf of the County.